08Aristodemus24/project-alexander-animations/readme.md

 >>> # shifts one value up and one value down in the y-axis
 ```

+But note that these right, left, up, down values are still

 12. availabel layouts for graph mobject are: "circular": nx.layout.circular_layout, "kamada_kawai": nx.layout.kamada_kawai_layout,
         "planar": nx.layout.planar_layout,
         "random": nx.layout.random_layout,